hyperledger/firefly/docs/gettingstarted/sandbox.md

 ### Things to try out

-- Create a contract interface and API then view the Swagger UI for your new API
+- Create a contract interface and API, then view the Swagger UI for your new API
 - Create an event listener
 - Use the Swagger UI to call a smart contract function that emits an event.
 Verify that the event is received in the Sandbox and shows up in the FireFly Explorer.